 When a case is settled, I argue that it can signal to investors that the host government is amenable to finding a solution that is agreeable to investors.
-While previous research tended to interpret a settlement as evidence of wrongdoing by the host government (Allee and Peinhardt 2011; Pelc 2017), I argue that it cannot possibly be clear to investors without prior beliefs or information beyond the court proceedings.

-We can distinguish at least two possible settlement scenarios in the abstract, depending on the claimant's beliefs in the strength of her case.
+While previous research tended to interpret a settlement as evidence of wrongdoing by the host government (Allee and Peinhardt 2011; Pelc 2017), I argue that it cannot possibly be clear to investors without prior beliefs or information beyond the court proceedings.22 the claimant's beliefs in the strength of her case.
 In the first scenario the claimant believes she can win the arbitration.
 If the defendant believes it will lose the case, then it can make significant concessions; this would suggest that the host country is willing to repair the relationship with the investor without waiting for a court award.
 If the defendant believes it can still win the case, it may make fewer (if any) concessions; this would suggest that the claimant's case is weak or frivolous.
 Then, regardless of what the defendant believes, the investor can discontinue the case unilaterally.
-An observed settlement or discontinuation of the dispute is evidence of the fact that the investor is satisfied, else she could simply continue with the arbitration.
+23 An observed settlement or discontinuation of the dispute is evidence of the fact that the investor is satisfied, else she could simply continue with the arbitration.
 Such a settlement shows that the host country is attempting to foster a favorable investment environment.
 In the second scenario the claimant believes the claim is empty and will not stand to further scrutiny.
 Such a case may be settled by the claimant with minimum concessions by the defendant, or even discontinued.
 This settlement/discontinuation would signal that the host government has done nothing wrong.